 • Return of the goddess Persephone in Greek mythology

-17 Fall Equinox Activities, Lesson Plans, and Projects for Kids
+OVER 17 Fall Equinox Lesson Plans, Activities and Projects for Kids

 What do you do in the fall equinox?

-Here are fall equinox activities and lesson plans to do with the kids:
+Here are fall equinox worksheet ideas and fall equinox activities and autumn equinox ideas for lessons to do with the kids:

 • Review an animated graphic of the earth’s orbit.